Harry Potter fans react to Emma Watson and Tom Felton reunion in ‘Return to Hogwarts’ trailer

 One of the trailers for the Harry Potter 20th Anniversary cast reunion left fans particularly ecstatic.

-The one-off episode will feature talks between many of the films’ cast members, including Helena Bonham Carter, Gary Oldman, and Ralph Fiennes.
+The single episode will feature talks between many of the films’ cast members, including Helena Bonham Carter, Gary Oldman, and Ralph Fiennes.

 It will also bring together Daniel Radcliffe, Rupert Grint and Emma Watson to remember the time they spent working together.

-However, it was Watson and Tom Felton’s (Draco Malfoy) reaction to seeing what the trailer stole.
+However, it was the reaction of Watson and Tom Felton (Draco Malfoy) to seeing what the trailer was stolen.

 When they see each other, the two smile from ear to ear and run to hug each other.

-“The hug from Emma Watson and Tom Felton is lovely,” wrote one fan, and another added: “When Emma Watson is so surprised to see Tom Felton and Tom looks so happy to see Emma, and the way she looks they hug, aaah!
+“The hug from Emma Watson and Tom Felton is lovely,” wrote one fan, adding another: “When Emma Watson is so surprised to see Tom Felton and Tom looks so happy to see Emma, and the way she looks they hug, aaah!
 I’ve been waiting for this for so long and it’s worth it. “

 Find more answers below.